VicBriar/cheese-boards/README.md

 ### Users/Boards Association
-Associate the `User` and `Board` models with a One-to-Many relationship
-- Multiple Boards can be added to a User.
+Associate the `User` and `Board` models with a One-to-Many relationship X Multiple Boards can be added to a User.
-- Add test(s) to account for the association.
+X Add test(s) to account for the association.

 ### Boards/Cheeses Association
-Associate the Board and Cheese models with a Many-to-Many relationship.
-- A Board can have many Cheeses
+Associate the Board and Cheese models with a Many-to-Many relationship. x A Board can have many Cheeses
-- A Cheese can be on many Boards
+X A Cheese can be on many Boards
-- Add test(s) to account for the association.
+X Add test(s) to account for the association.

 ### Eager Loading
-Write another test(s) that verify one or more of these:
-- A board can be loaded with its cheeses
-- A user can be loaded with its boards
-- A cheese can be loaded with its board data
+Write another test(s) that verify one or more of these: x A board can be loaded with its cheeses x A user can be loaded with its boards x A cheese can be loaded with its board data

 ### Commit & Push
 - `git add .`, `git commit -m “somemessage”`, and `git push` so we can see your work!